Range Map

 • Cessna 172 Skyhawk – the same-airframe sibling with an ungeared engine: simpler and better supported, but slower and lower on useful load.
 Compare

-• Cessna 182 Skylane – the natural step-up Cessna positioned just above the 175: more power, more load, and a constant-speed prop without the geared-engine compromise.
+• Cessna 182 Skylane – the natural step-up Cessna positioned just above the 175: more power and load from an ungeared engine, without the geared GO-300’s overhaul premium and parts scarcity.
 Compare

 • Cessna 170 – the tailwheel forebear of the family: a similar four-seat mission, no geared engine, and a taildragger endorsement to earn.
 Compare